coldbubbletea/AAIP-Point-Cloud-Completion/README.md

 # A Computation-aware Shape Loss Function for Point Cloud Completion

+This repository is still under development, and we have updated a demo version for everyone to verify its functionality.

+The complete codebase will be updated soon.
+If you have any questions, please feel free to contact us via email.

 ### Data set for this small demo
 10 different point clouds, repeat 8 times for each.